 State minimum car insurance in Oklahoma

-In Oklahoma, minimum car insurance requirements include $25,000 of bodily injury liability per person, $50,000 of bodily injury liability per accident and $25,000 of property damage liability.
+Oklahoma laws mandate that all drivers carry insurance with minimum liability limits of $25,000 for bodily injury liability per person, $50,000 for bodily injury liability per accident and $25,000 for property damage liability.

 The state minimum coverage in Oklahoma costs $408 a year but doesn’t provide much protection for drivers.
 Oklahoma drivers may purchase additional coverage, such as comprehensive and collision insurance, increase their liability limits and add personal injury coverage or other endorsements for extra protection.

-Drivers in Oklahoma must be aware of the minimum car insurance requirements to remain legally compliant.
+Drivers in Oklahoma must purchase the minimum required car insurance to operate their vehicles on the road.

 Liability-only car insurance in Oklahoma